 If you feel like an artist in any way, then you are an artist.

 It doesn’t matter how much art you make, how often you make it, how long it’s been since you last made anything, or how skilled you think you are.
+You don’t need anyone to label you a “professional artist.”
 You can and should claim the artist identity for yourself immediately.
 This act alone is powerful and can end imposter syndrome.

-You don’t need anyone’s approval or permission.
+You don’t need anyone’s approval or permission to be an artist.
 Be your own source of validation.